 An often repeated statistic states that 70% of family businesses fail to continue to the second generation and 88% fail to continue to the third generation.
 When it comes to creating a business succession plan (also known as a “exit strategy”) for their business, many owners are lost in the wilderness without a trusted advisor to guide them through the dense thicket of rules that have significant tax, business, financial, and estate/probate consequences to their surviving loved ones.
 Faced with this daunting task and left alone to their own devices, it is no wonder that many business owners become overwhelmed and never know where to start and simply procrastinate to their own detriment instead of effectuating effective wealth transfer planning.

 The team of business succession attorneys at Einhorn Harris offers an integrated and multi-disciplinary approach to identify and resolve your unique business challenges involving business formation, ownership, governance, compensation, employment, management, acquisition, merger, and ownership transition and succession.
 For the closely-held business owner, the business interest is likely to be the largest single asset in the estate.
-Our team of business succession attorneys also has deep experience in trusts and estates, taxes, employee benefits, real estate, and family law, to help you coordinate your estate planning with your business succession planning to avoid conflicts.
+Our team of business succession attorneys also has significant experience in trusts and estates, taxes, employee benefits, real estate, and family law, to help you coordinate your estate planning with your business succession planning to avoid conflicts.
 Einhorn Harris will help you focus on your tax and non-tax estate and business planning goals for the transition and work with you to develop and implement a viable plan to achieve those goals.

 First Step: Develop A Mission Statement For The Business And The Owner

 The most likely reason for the failure of most family businesses to continue beyond the second generation, as indicated above, is not the estate or inheritance taxes imposed or the lack of adequate capital, but the reluctance of business owners to make a concrete succession plan with the help of an advisory team.
 Without preparation, thought and careful planning, the ownership change will not succeed.
 One simple way to begin the process is to develop a mission statement that outlines the owner’s long-term goals for the business and the owner’s personal financial goals.
 In other words, the mission statement should capture the owner’s vision of the future.
-It would address such issues as whether the owner should sell or continue the business upon the owner’s retirement, disability or death; whether to sell the business to outside third parties in a tax-free or taxable disposition; whether to have a binding agreement now to transfer ownership to existing employees or younger family members while the owner has leverage over them or wait until after death when the employees can threaten to leave the business; whether to give ownership interests with management and voting rights only to family members who work in the business and non-voting ownership interests to family members who don’t without creating or exacerbating rivalries among the owner’s children; whether the business will generate enough cash flow to support the owner during his or her retirement or disability; and how to eliminate or minimize income and transfer taxes as a result of the transition.
+It should address such issues as whether the owner should sell or continue the business upon the owner’s retirement, disability or death; whether to sell the business to outside third parties in a tax-free or taxable disposition; whether to have a binding agreement now to transfer ownership to existing employees or younger family members while the owner has leverage over them or wait until after death when the employees can threaten to leave the business; whether to give ownership interests with management and voting rights only to family members who work in the business and non-voting ownership interests to family members who don’t without creating or exacerbating rivalries among the owner’s children; whether the business will generate enough cash flow to support the owner during his or her retirement or disability; and how to eliminate or minimize income and transfer taxes as a result of the transition.
 Understanding the owner’s business and personal financial goals is necessary for the advisory team to design strategies for tax and estate planning, retirement planning, and business succession planning consistent with those goals and to fashion a plan to ensure the owner’s personal financial security.
 In essence, the advisory team should compare the owner’s goals and objectives with the current business circumstances to determine if those goals are realistic and achievable and plan accordingly.

 Second Step: Identify And Develop The Future Management Team